 Edge density

-For a subset of nodes, this coefficient is the proportion of existing edges to the maximum number of edges possible in that subsetSince the total number of edges remains the same during the adaptive rewiring, this coefficient gives an indication of how strongly each partition has attracted new nodes at every rewiring step.
+For a subset of nodes, this coefficient is the proportion of existing edges in a (sub)graph to the maximum number of edges possible in the same (sub)graph.
+Since the total number of edges remains the same during the adaptive rewiring, this coefficient gives an indication of how strongly each partition has attracted new nodes at every rewiring step.

 Rich Club coefficient.

 This coefficient quantifies the tendency of nodes with higher than a certain degree to connect to each other.
 More formally, as Equation 5 shows, it is equivalent to the edge density of the subgraph of the network where the nodes with lower degrees than the cut-off value k are removed.
 Since this coefficient is a function of club size k, it is hard to visualize its evolution over time for all possible values of k.
-Hence, the values of this coefficient were only plotted for the final state of the networks. e use the `brainGraph` package (citation) to calculate rich club coefficient.
+Hence, the values of this coefficient were only plotted for the final state of the networks.
+We use the `brainGraph` package (citation) to calculate rich club coefficient.

 EQ 5 RC(k) = E>kN>kN>k-12{Citation}

 The absolute value of the rich club coefficient is hard to interpret and is not comparable among networks of different sizes, densities, and degree distributions.
 Hence, this coefficient is often normalized by the average rich club coefficient of random networks of the same size with similar degree sequence.
-We simulate 200 such networks for each model and, for each club size k, normalized the values of the rich club coefficients by the average among the random networks.
+We simulate 200 such networks for each model and, for each club size k, normalized the values of the rich club coefficients of the model by the average among the random networks.
 Moreover, for each k, we performed 1-sample t-test to determine if the non-normalized RC is significantly higher than its average among the randomly generated networks.

-For a certain k, the normalized rich club coefficient is larger than one indicates that nodes with degree k tend to connect to the "rich" nodes, i.e., those with degrees equal to or higher than k Conversely, RCnormk<1 implies that the nodes with degree k have a tendency to connect to nodes with lower degrees.
+For a certain k, the normalized rich club coefficient is larger than one indicates that nodes with degree k tend to connect to the "rich" nodes (i.e., those with degrees equal to or higher than k), thus forming "rich clubs."
+Conversely, RCnormk<1 implies that the nodes with degree k have a tendency to connect to nodes with lower degrees.
 Finally, RCnormk=1 suggests that nodes with degree k show no preference to connect to nodes with lower or higher degrees.

-Investigating resemblance between
+Investigating resemblance between models

-To studying the effect of heterogeneous parameterization of the models on their structures, we need to compare families with each other. we assume that the structural information embedded in networks can be summarized by the distributions of local network measures. , we use NetSimile (Mheich et al., 2018) and HHG (Heller et al., 2013) methods, detailed in the Supplementary Materials.
+To studying the effect of heterogeneous parameterization of the models on their structures, we need to compare families with each other.
+In line with Mheich et al. (2018), we assume that the structural information embedded in networks can be summarized by the distributions of local network measures.
+Comparison of networks is thus reduced to comparing these distributions.
+To obtain measures of distributional distances, we use NetSimile (Mheich et al., 2018) and HHG (Heller et al., 2013) methods, detailed in the Supplementary Materials.
 NetSimile suggests the degree of dissimilarity between the distributions attributed to the networks being compared.
 HHG, on the other hand, provides p-values for a test of independence among the distributions; lower p-value derived from HHG (e.g., below the threshold of $alpha = 0.05$) provides evidence in favor of distributional dependence.
 Thus, loosely speaking, HHG can be regarded as an indicator for dissimilarity; higher values of this measures entail smaller "resemblance" (or dependence) between the networks.
-Yet, HHG must be interpreted with caution and is hardly meaningful unless put in parallel with NetSimile.
+Yet, HHG must be interpreted with caution and is hardly meaningful unless put in parallel with another dissimilarity measure such as NetSimile.